All About Cholesterol

 Triglycerides are another kind of blood fat that raises your chances for a heart attack or stroke if your levels are too high.

-Talk to your doctor about how often you should have your cholesterol checked and what numbers you should aim for.
-For most people, here are the LDL, HDL and triglycerides numbers to aim for:
+Talk to your doctor about how often you should have your cholesterol checked.

-What Can I Do to Improve My Numbers?
+What Can I Do to Improve My Cholesterol?

 It's a good idea to have your cholesterol checked every 5 years, or more often if there's a problem.
 Here are some steps you can take to improve your cholesterol: